CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9B - Solar Eclipses.md

 \xi^2 + \eta_1^2 + \zeta_1^2 &= 1
 \end{align}
 ```
 Which should only involve simple substitution.
+The full procedure is shown in the following example.

 #### Example 9.3
 <div align="center">